Water Source Security: Is desalination the way to go?

 Currently, many pathways are being explored to lower water stress.
 These include: i) Water Conservation, ii) Water Recycling and Reuse, and iii) “Expansion” of existing water resources.
 While the first two concern efficient management of existing water resources, the latter focuses on using new technologies like desalination to add to freshwater resources.
 Desalination seems to hold an important key to breaking the Gordian knot of water insecurity.
 A few countries which traditionally had limited water resources became early adopters of these technologies.
 For instance, Singapore, Australia, UAE and Israel have been addressing their water woes through desalination technologies.

 However, their implementation and diffusion remains a considerable challenge for policy and project decision-making, in addition to being an expensive proposition and bringing in environmental concerns.
 Thus, it is important to take stock and understand how desalination technologies have evolved and assess whether they are still a white elephant or whether they are the golden bullets with which to eliminate water source insecurity.

-To find out the answer(s) and make up your mind – we invite you to join this Multi-stakeholder Forum where experts from public agencies, the academic community, social sector and businesses will discuss these issues.
+To find out the answer(s) and make up your mind – you can watch the videos from this Multi-stakeholder Forum where experts from public agencies, the academic community, social sector and businesses discussed these issues.